 - Broken Pedestal: Timmon has one for his father, Pereden.Timmon: Would a truly great man do that?
 I dont know.
 Im confused.
 Tentir has made me question most of what I used to believe.

 - Charm Person: He has Shanir powers something like this.

 - Derailing Love Interest (Subverted): This trope is played in a couple different ways.
-All the way through To Ride a Rathorn, Timmon is hits on Jame very hard, and is clearly much more into her than she's into him.
+All the way through To Ride a Rathorn, Timmon is hits on Jame very hard, and is clearly far more into her than she's into him.
 He's also very plainly flawed from the beginning.
 In Bound in Blood, he gets a little weirder about it, and it all culminates in an Entitled to Have You Attempted Rape scene or what appears to be one.
 It's actually something rather different, and its brilliantly subverted both in-universe and out, using the expectation of Derailing Love Interest to make it believable until the truth is revealed.
 As a love interest, Timmon was actually derailed a ways back, when Jame kisses Torisen.
 Over the course of the next few books, he and Jame stay friends and Timmon continues to develop as a character, and though he is flawed, he's never written off as a flat-out jerkass.

 - Handsome Lech (Zigzagged): He at first seems like this, although he character develops at least partly out of it, and how much he seems like this varies.